awerenne/energy-based-multimodal-attention/README.md

 ## Results

-The main experiment showed that the use of the attention module improves the robustness and generalizes the performance gain on samples with perturbations different from those simulated in the training set (e.g. snow storm).
-In this experiment, a real-world dataset was used with two modes, denoted **A** and **B**.
+The main experiment showed that the use of the attention module improves the robustness, and generalizes this performance gain on samples with perturbations different from those simulated in the training set.
+A real-world dataset was used composed of two modes, denoted **A** and **B**.
 Perturbations were simulated by adding Gaussian white noise.
-The common method to improve the robustness of a stand-alone prediction model against perturbations is to train the model with corrupted samples.
+To improve the robustness of a prediction model against perturbations, the standard method is to train the model with corrupted samples.

 The figure below shows how the performance evolves when increasing the noise-to-signal ratio of mode **A** in the test samples.
 The vertical dashed line represents the noise-to-signal ratio applied during the training.
 As can be observed, the stand-alone prediction model trained with corrupted samples (red line) has a good performance until the noise-to-signal ratio of the test samples becomes higher than the one of the training samples.
 On the other hand, the prediction model coupled with our attention module (blue line) obtains better performance and remains more stable.